carlpaton/RedisAdministrator/README.md

 https://redis.io/topics/data-types

-* Set
+* String
-  * Redis Sets are an unordered collection of strings.
-In Redis, you can add, remove, and test for the existence of members in O(1) time complexity.
+  * Strings are the most basic kind of Redis value.
+Redis Strings are binary safe, this means that a Redis string can contain any kind of data, for instance a JPEG image or a serialized Ruby object.
 * Sorted Set
   * Redis Sorted Sets are similar to Redis Sets, non-repeating collections of Strings.
 The difference is, every member of a Sorted Set is associated with a score, that is used in order to take the sorted set ordered, from the smallest to the greatest score.
 While members are unique, the scores may be repeated.

 In the `Redis Administrator` code base the following types have not as yet been touched/used.

-* String
+* Set
+  * Redis Sets are an unordered collection of strings.
+In Redis, you can add, remove, and test for the existence of members in O(1) time complexity.
 * List
 * Hash
 * Stream